HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Alerts EHang Holdings Limited (EH) Investors of Securities Fraud Case Filed, Encourages EH Investors with Losses to Contact Its Attorneys Now

 SAN FRANCISCO, Feb.
-18, 2021 /PRNewswire/ -- Hagens Berman urges EHang Holdings Limited (NASDAQ: EH)investors with significant losses to submit their losses now.
+18, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges EHang Holdings Limited ( EH) investors with significant losses to submit their losses now.
 A securities fraud class action has been filed and certain investors may have valuable claims.

 Class Period: Dec.
 9, 2019 - Feb.
 16, 2021